-Valliomthodu: The Perumba thodu drain gets connected to Valliyomthodu, which in turn connects to the Peruvamba river.
-The proposed site of an STP was found nearby the drain, and the location val notorious for anti-social activities.
-However, the opening of new shops makes the location more graphe and it was informed that the pollution load got decreased considerably over the past few months.
+Valliomthodu: The Perumba thodu drain gets connected to Valliyomthodu, which in turn connected the Peruvamba river.
+The proposed site of an STP was found nearby the drain, and the location were and or the for anti-social activities.
+However, the opening of new shops makes the location more livable and it was informed that the pollution load got decreased considerably over the past few months.
 An abnormal increase in pollution load was observed during June 2020, which may be due to local specific site conditions, particularly at the time of sample collection, which demanded further sampling and testing.